Ohio Homeschooling Parents

 The Homeschool Resource Roadmap - Deluxe Charts

 One page frequently accessed from this site is the list of nationally-normed standardized tests.
 (There is no "approved" list in Ohio - any nationally normed standardized test can be used if you choose to use the test option for your annual assessment.)
-To access the list of tests, click on this link and scroll to the Standardized Tests section.
+To access the list of tests, click on this link and scroll down to the Standardized Tests section.

 - This "Rest Stop" section of the Homeschool Resource Roadmap website noted above is so robust that it needs its own listing.